anammsilva/GettingandCleanindData/README.md

 3.Then, we import the test sets related to each categorie: "xtest" realated to features, and "ytest" related to activity labels, and, finaly, about the subject test, which indicates the id of the subject.
 After this, we merge the three of them.

-4. We do the same thing to the train data.
+4.We do the same thing to the train data.

-5. Finally, we merge the two of them, obtaining a matrix with 10299rows * 82columns
+5.Finally, we merge the two of them, obtaining a matrix with 10299rows * 82columns

 For answering the questions, we used the packages "data.table" and "reshape2" )